btcid/indodax-official-api-docs/Public-RestAPI.md

 ```

 ## Depth
-Provide Volume price Buy and Sell on each pair in exchange
+Provides volume price for Buy and Sell on each pair in exchange
 #### Request
 ```
 /api/depth/$pair_id